vibewell25/vibewell/docs/docs/components/src-utils.md

-# Vibewell Utilities
+# VibeWell Utilities

-This directory contains utility functions and helpers used throughout the Vibewell application.
+This directory contains utility functions and helpers used throughout the VibeWell application.

 ## Form Validation

 ### Zod-based Form Validation (Recommended)

 The `form-validation-zod.ts` file contains our standardized form validation utilities based on Zod.
-This is the **recommended approach** for all new form validation in the Vibewell platform.
+This is the **recommended approach** for all new form validation in the VibeWell platform.

 #### Key Features: